AlexiWolf/wolf_engine_old/README.md

 # Wolf Engine

-Wolf Engine is a game library written in Rust with a focus on flexability and ease of use.
-It provides solid default options and tools for those who just want to make their game while also getting out of the way of those who want to do things their way.
+Wolf Engine is a game framework for Rust with a focus on flexibility and ease of use.
+It aims to provide sensible default workflows to those who just want to build a game while allowing custom options for those who don't want to be forced to do things *The Wolf Engine Way (TM)*.

+The main motivations for building Wolf Engine was to learn about how games / game engines work under the hood (no better way to learn than by doing after-all), and to provide a production-ready system for future game projects.

 ### Features